girl-hub/Test-Plan-Document/README.md

 * Steps:  [go to the web page](https://www.zara.com/us/) , under the section Newsletter, and It'll be the first requiered field "Email", enter non valid email

 * Expected results: if the user enter non valid email, he/ she won't be able to sign up to newsletter

+* Actual result: the user is not able to sign up to newsletter

 ##### Test Type: